RRZK/CancerSysDB/README.md

     User: Admin
     Password: AdminPassword

 After the first login, the password has to be changed!
-The next step is to upload the data to the database.
+The next step is to upload the data into the database.
 It is recommended to create a new user for upload.

 ### Important folders